mad-gamer22/TTCom-Soundspeech/readme.md

 ## Changes
 ### New in 1.13
-* Adds support for the Prowl push notification service.
-For more info and to obtain an API key, go to [the Prowl website](https://prowlapp.com).
 * Switches from Winsound to Pygame so that sounds can all play at once.
 ### New in 1.12
 * adds an alternative triggers file (ttcom_triggers_alt.py).
 If the original spits all the login/logout messages at you at once, use this after removing the original and renaming the alt one to ttcom_triggers.py.